 The CliffNotes version of your earned media strategy is this: Identify your influencers and convert them into advocates who improve brand awareness for you.
 Obviously there’s a lot more to it in practice.

 For starters, earned media doesn’t live in a vacuum.
-In fact, with the notable exception of Tesla, we can’t think of a single company off the top of our heads that uses earned media exclusively.
+In fact, with the notable exception of Tesla, we can’t think of a single company off the top of our heads that uses this strategy exclusively.
 Even Apple, the world’s most profitable organization, generates content and pays for advertising.

 In other words, “earned media” is not the buzzword you’re looking for.
 That would be converged media and it looks like this:

-As you can clearly see, owned, paid and earned media overlap with one another.
+As you can clearly see, earned, paid and owned media overlap with one another.
 Your paid media (ads, PPC) might be how you promote your owned media (blog posts and gated collateral).
 In this sense, earned media follows paid and owned media, assuming you take steps to get your content promoted by users and other influencers – which is kind of a must in today’s marketing landscape.

 And increasingly, businesses are wisening up to the fact that they can strategically encourage people to speak on their brand’s behalf.